House committee receives Donald Trump's federal tax returns from IRS | KRDO

 The House Ways and Means Committee now has six years of Donald Trump’s federal tax returns, ending a yearslong pursuit by Democrats to dig into one of the former president’s most closely guarded personal details.

+The spokesperson did not provide any additional information.
+Federal courts had decided the House could request six years of Trump’s returns, after the committee had requested them in 2019 and again in 2021, according to public court records.

-The Supreme Court declined last week to intervene after courts said the House had power to request the returns from the IRS.
+The handover had been on hold, until the Supreme Court declined last week to intervene.
+Several judges, including Republican appointees, have found the House had power to request the returns from the IRS.

+Treasury declined to say whether the committee members have accessed the documents, according to a Treasury official.

-The committee, led by Democrat Richard Neal, had sought six years of Trump’s tax records, primarily from the time he served as president.
+The committee, led by Democratic Rep. Richard Neal of Massachusetts, had sought six years of Trump’s tax records, primarily from the time he served as president.
 That included records about both Trump personally and several of his corporate entities.

+The panel is planning to meet Thursday to get briefed on the legal ramifications of the section of the tax law that Neal used to request Trump’s tax returns, according to a Neal aide.

 The-CNN-Wire